Janet Andrewartha: Theatre

 In 1981, Andrewartha toured her one-woman theatre show in Melbourne, titled Singing in the Raid.
 In 1982, she performed her show at the National Theatre.
 She played Iris in the production Framework at the Universal Theatre, in Fitzroy.
 In 1984, she took the role of Polly in the Victorian Arts Centre production of The Three-penny Opera.

 In 1985, she took roles in Russell Street Theatre productions.
 She acted in Barry Dickins' Reservoir by Night, and in Shirley Gee's Never in My Lifetime, opposite Kevin Harrington.
-Her Prisoner character Reb was written out of the series, but Andrewartha reprised the role in June 1985.

 Andrewartha continued working with the Melbourne Theatre Company on several productions, including a role in the Australian outing of Tom & Viv.
 For her portrayal of the role, Andrewartha won a leading actress accolade at the 1987 Green Room Awards.
 In 1988, she took the role of Great Aunt Dinah in Tristram Shandy, and Joan in Dinkum Assorted.

-Despite her success, Andrewartha was not asked to return for the show's last series, and she resumed her work with the Melbourne Theatre Company.
 In 1991, she played Sandra in another Melbourne Theatre Company production, Sunday Lunch; she also took the lead role of investigative journalist Jean in Michael Gurr's Sex Diary of an Infidel.
 During the 1992 season, Andrewartha played the lead role of Emilia in Othello.
 In 1993, she took a role playing barmaid Breda in A Happy and Holy Occasion and later played Lisa in The Garden of Granddaughters.
 Andrewartha played Caroline in another play by Gurr, titled Underwear, Perfume and Crash Helmet, which debuted in 1994.
 In the 1995 season she took the role of Mary Margaret in Good Works.
 Her 1997 theatre roles included a part in the Sydney Theatre Company collaboration Jerusalem, and Isola in Navigating.
 In 1998, she secured the role in Hotel Sorrento, and she later played Liz in Rising Fish Prayer.
 That year, Andrewartha also directed a theatre production titled Neon Angel.